Installing CPAN Perl Modules

 Many of Dada Mail's most advanced features rely on additional code libraries, called CPAN Perl Modules to be installed and available on the web server that Dada Mail runs on.
 These features are usually entirely optional, meaning Dada Mail will run just fine without them, but your experiene will be enhanced if they are available.

-A fairly exhaustive list of all the CPAN Perl Modules Dada Mail ships with can be found in the,
+A fairly exhaustive list of all the CPAN Perl Modules Dada Mail ships with, as well as optional modules you may install for additional features can be found here:

 In this FAQ, we're going to focus on using the cPanel Perl Module Installer, which may be available to you, if you're running a hosting account powered by cPanel.

 If you're not, you may have to ask your hosting support to install these modules.
 If you have full access to your webserver, the tradional ways of installing CPAN Perl modules will work just fine for you - either using a package manager released by the vendor of your operating system, or by using the